LazyRen/2019-Concurrent-Programming/project3/readme.md

 ### Tasks

 1. When program is executed, it first creates TaskRunner object with defined `number of threads` & `execution time`.
-2. Each thread keeps *update* its own variable in WFSnapshot for a given duration(1 min.) and total updates done by all threads will be returned after all jobs are finished
+2. Each thread keeps *update* its own variable in WFSnapshot for a given duration(1 min.) and total updates done by all threads will be returned after all jobs are finished.
-3. While doing so,GC thread will be in charge of garbage collection of snapshot by using **Epoch Based Garbage Collection**.
-GC prevents any possible memory leak that can be caused within *update*.
+3. While doing so, GC thread will be in charge of garbage collection of snapshot by using **Epoch Based Garbage Collection**.<br>GC prevents any possible memory leak that can be caused within *update*.
 Detail of implementation will be explained [later](#epoch-based-garbage-collection).